GMH-Code/Quake2-WASM/README.md

 Known Issues
 ------------

-### OpenGL Renderer
+### OpenGL 1.x Renderer

-All of these problems can be solved by configuring the game to use the software renderer, but that comes with a performance impact and change in visual quality.
-You can choose this in `wasm.cfg`, `config.cfg`, at startup with `+set vid_renderer soft`.
+All of these problems can be solved by configuring the game to use the OpenGL ES 3.x (translated to WebGL 2.x) renderer, or the software renderer.
+You can choose this in `wasm.cfg`, `config.cfg`, or at startup with `+set vid_renderer gles3` or `+set vid_renderer soft`.

 These are the current issues: